ATL-WDI-Exercises/mean-stack-starter-app/readme.md

 ## Step 2 - Home and About Pages

 In this step we will get the Home Page and About Page working with Express, Angular, and UI Router.
-Since AngularJS is handling all of our routing, we only need a single Expres route which was already provided to us by the Express Generator.
+Since AngularJS is handling all of our routing, we only need a single Express route which was already provided to us by the Express Generator.

 2a.
 Edit `routes/index.js` and change the following line: